Support Dolphin Research and Conservation

 • Generously named by Austin Cornelius.

-• Shiner (#225) is a presumed male that we see almost every season.
-In fact, Shiner is a year-round resident of upper Galveston Bay and has become our most frequently sighted dolphin!
-He is almost always seen with Dutch (#10), his close buddy (male's often form long-term bonds that increase fitness and reproductive success).
+• Shiner (#225) is a presumed male that we have seen every year since first meeting him in 2015.
+In fact, Shiner is a year-round resident of upper Galveston Bay and has become our most frequently sighted dolphin, with a total of 60 sightings!
+He is almost always seen with Dutch (#10), his close buddy.
 His three distinct notches make Shiner very easy to spot by our research team.

 flip